-Some on the struggling high street chose to simply add a website rather than look holistically at how this new medium could be used to improve the relationship and 'experience' with its customers.
+As history has now proven some on the struggling high street chose to simply add a website rather than look holistically at how this new medium could be used to improve the relationship and experience with its customers.

-So, is eCommerce as we know it impenetrable to disruption?
+So, is the eCommerce disrupter as we know it impenetrable to disruption?

 Today's generations know nothing other than the free to access, free to use, lo-cost, no-cost digital world that many from previous generations still find somewhat bewildering.

 The next wave of disruption doesn't require them, or your furloughed employees to invest in the next 'digital' big thing, it doesn't require them to bolt new tech onto old tech, it also doesn't have the patience to wait around for decades or a few more years for you and your team to think about how to adjust and adapt.

 One of the key reasons brands feel the need to ‘collaborate’ with bright young ‘social influencers’ is because they probably understand the landscape better than the media buying agency and the client.

 They're seen as authentic, and more than likely clients want access to their followers.

 Real people (you/me & consumers) tend to pick up on something that's 'liked' or 'shared' via our friends, family and business acquaintances, as such we have greater trust in what they recommended over the corporate message.

 We do this because we have been programmed to be cynical when it comes to advertising, so we look for affirmation from the circles we trust.

 The next wave of disruption has been happening for some years now, and in particular in the context of this post for online/offline retailers Covid simply accelerated the inevitable.